Kong — AI Agent Framework: Live Stats & TrendScore

 Getting Started

-2. Start the Gateway stack using `KONG_DATABASE=postgres docker-compose --profile database up`
+2. Start the Gateway stack using: $ KONG_DATABASE=postgres docker-compose --profile database up

-3. Configure Kong using the Admin API or decK by accessing `http://localhost:8001`
+3. Configure Kong using the Admin API or decK: $ curl -X POST http://localhost:8001/services

 About